alinoorul/MedKnow/README.md

 # Medknow database access system

-Medknow is a electronic health record database access script.
-It is very simple.
-An improved version of this was used in ONITO (https://alinoorul.github.io/onito.html).
+Medknow is a Python wrapper for SQL used in the context of a medical application.
+It is an electronic health record database access script.
+Too simple to be industry-worthy; it was just a college project.
+A much improved version was planned for the backend record system in ONITO (https://alinoorul.github.io/onito.html), a medical data app I was building in India.

 # Bots 4 U Consultancy